 Let the stain soak in cold water and then scrub with soap and water.

-Make a paste with some cold water, let it sit for 30 minutes, and rinse it with cold water.
+Make a paste with some cold water, let it sit for 30 minutes, and rinse it.

 OxiClean is a heavy-duty stain remover and works great on dried bloodstains.